wallix/redemption/docs/manual_to_redemption.rst

 -------
 ::

-    mod
+   mod/
    +-- cli
+   +-- draw_api.hpp
    +-- internal
+   +-- mod_api.hpp
    +-- null
    +-- rdp
    +-- transitory
    +-- vnc
    +-- xup

 Modules are not very well defined for now, it is a work in progress.
 The most recent part is internal.
 VNC provides access to a VNC backend.

-On the conceptual level, the goal of a module is to decide which other module to launch when it ends.
+On the conceptual level, modules manage connexion opened to some backend (server).

 cli module
 ..........
-cli uses information provided by clients at connection to decide whether it should continue on the login box, or connect immediately to some remote server, continue on internal module, and so on.
+cli is a pseudo modules that receive information provided by client on statup.

 Internal Modules
 ................
 ::

    mod/internal/
    +-- bouncer2.hpp
    +-- close.hpp
    +-- dialog.hpp
    +-- internal_mod.hpp
    +-- login.hpp
+   +-- selector.hpp
    +-- test_card.hpp
    +-- test_internal.hpp
-    +-- widget.cpp
-    +-- widget.hpp
+   +-- widget
-    +-- widget_window_login.hpp
+   +-- widget2

-Most internal modules are here for historical reasons; they are not certified to be usable anymore since the ongoing work on Redemption still modifies and obsoletes interfaces.
+Internal modules are the internal server side of redemption.
+They are used to provide basic interaction betwwen user and proxy.
+They rely only on the included internal widget library (soon to be replaced ny widget2, hopefully easier to maintain and extend).

 .. figure:: test_card_redemption.png
     :width: 66 %